antarctica/bas-style-kit-pug-templates/README.md

 **Note:** Generic components make no reference to the Style Kit itself and so could, in theory, be used as with other or no framework, however this is not officially supported and must not be relied upon.

+### Views

+These templates use views for implementing [page patterns](#page-patterns).
+They are essentially layouts but with predefined page content relevant to each pattern.

+Views are designed to be work 'out of the box', without the need for customisation in each website or application relatives are intended to be small and easily understand.
+They are only documented here where they are more complex or require additional context.

 ### Layouts